Screen#

 print [VEXcode!] on screen ▶

-set cursor to next row#
+set cursor to next row on screen#

 set cursor to next row on screen